 Red arrows show the position where to insert the spanner wrench

 I had access to the third element, which structurally is in the middle of the lens.
-Pulling the lens on the back side, too, would not avail.
+Pulling the lens on the backside, too, would not avail.
 The lens had to be dismantled in the middle.

-Red arrow shows the location of the insert the spanner wrench
+The red arrow shows the location of the insert the spanner wrench

 I put the thin end of the spanner wrench and began to rotate counterclockwise.
 Nut succumbed rotation, and thus I can easily make out the lens into two halves.